 Slovenia shows mixed performance in adopting the use of e-government tools.
-Slovenia performs quite well in indicators related to starting up a business and increasing the use of e-government.
-From 2015, business interaction with authorities will involve exclusive use of einvoicing.
-However, the conversion of state services to electronic systems has not been fully implemented as administrative and business procedures have been sufficiently not computerised, and there is often inadequate connection between front and back-office systems.
+Slovenia performs rather well in indicators related to starting up a business and the increasing use of e-government.
+From 2015, business interaction with the authorities will be based exclusively on an einvoicing system.
+However, the conversion of state services to electronic systems has not been fully implemented as administrative and business procedures have not been sufficiently computerised, and there is often inadequate connection between front and back-office activities.
 The transition to e-procurement is expected to take place in the course of 2015.
-To date, an electronic portal has been launched and e-notifications have been enabled.
-Other services will be introduced gradually (e-auctions, e-contracts interoperability with other governmental databases).
-As the electronic tenders system is not yet operational, Slovenia currently has the lowest share of e-procurement in the EU (64).
-The Point of Single Contact for services has yet to be finalised and all procedures have yet to be made available online.
+To date, an electronic portal has been launched and enotifications have been enabled.
+Other services will be introduced gradually (e-auctions, econtracts and interoperability with governmental databases).
+As the electronic tenders system is not yet operational, Slovenia currently has the lowest share of e- procurement in the EU.
+(93) The Point of Single Contact for services has yet to be finalised and all procedures have yet to be made available online.

-Efficiency of public administration
+Efficiency of Public Administration

 Government effectiveness in Slovenia is below the EU average.
-The indicator of government effectiveness improved somewhat in the period 2008-12 and is the highest in comparison to its regional peers (Graph 3.5.2).
+(94) The indicator of government effectiveness improved somewhat in the period 2008-2012 and is the highest in comparison to its regional peers (Graph 3.5.2).
 However, the governance effectiveness indicator in 2012 was lower than in 1996, the aftermath of the country's independence, when the institutions first had to be established.
-The effectiveness of administration in Slovenia was adversely impacted by the lack of strategic planning and budgeting, weak governance and implementation of strategies. as well as insufficient rationalisation of internal functions and structures (65).
-The deterioration in the perception of the government performance could be linked to the severe economic crisis and the numerous changes of the government in recent years.
+The effectiveness of public administration in Slovenia was adversely impacted by the lack of strategic planning and budgeting, weak governance and implementation of strategies, as well as insufficient rationalisation of internal functions and structures.
+(95) The deterioration in the perception of the government performance could be linked to the severe economic crisis and the numerous changes of the government in recent years.

-The government's strategy for development of public administration 2015-20 will aim at modernizing the public administration and improving its quality.
-The strategy is expected to address strategic planning of legal, organisational and procedural aspects, human resource management and the fight against corruption.
-The strategy is at the public consultation stage and is expected to be adopted by the end of February 2015.
+The government strategy for development of public administration 2015 - 2020 will aim at modernizing the public administration and improving its quality.
+The strategy is expected to address strategic planning of legal, organisational procedural aspects, human resource management and the fight against corruption.
+It is in public consultation and is expected to be adopted by the end of February 2015.
 The central element of the strategy is to enhance the implementation capacity of Slovenia's public administration.
 Various strategies already prepared in the field have lacked implementation and enforcement plan.

-(64) Slovenia has 0.84% share of e-procurement (in total procurement), compared to 13% reached at the EU level.
+(93) Slovenia has 0.84% share of e-procurement (in total procurement), compared to 13% reached at the EU level.